+44 (0) 207 822 7325

-Kirsty is a Senior University Lecturer in Public Law and Human Rights at the University of Cambridge, a Fellow and Director of Studies at Clare College and Deputy Director of the Centre for Public Law, Cambridge.
+Kirsty is an Associate Professor in Public Law and Human Rights at the University of Cambridge, a Fellow and Director of Studies at Clare College and Deputy Director of the Centre for Public Law, Cambridge.
 Other roles include Deputy Editor of Public Law, board member of Privacy Law Scholars and Associate Fellow of the Migration Policy Centre at EUI.
 She has been a visiting research fellow at CRASSH (Cambridge), EUI (Firenze) and UNSW (Sydney).
 Her expertise is in human rights law, constitutional law, administrative law, media and information law, with a particular focus on privacy, protest, common law rights and migrants’ rights.
-Her research has been awarded numerous prizes and grants, and has been cited by the Court of Appeal, and by parliamentary committees.
+Her research has been awarded numerous prizes and grants, and has been cited by the Court of Appeal of England and Wales, the Canadian Supreme Court, and by parliamentary committees.
 Her qualifications include a PhD from Cambridge, LLB (Hons) Durham and LLM.
 To read Kirsty’s full CV click here.

 Alex is Professor of Public and Private International Law at UCL Faculty of Laws.
 He joined UCL in 2011 from the University of Cambridge, where he was a Fellow and College Lecturer at Selwyn College and an Affiliated Lecturer at the Faculty of Law.
 Alex completed a BA(Hons) and LLB(Hons) at the University of Sydney and practised for three years as a solicitor at Mallesons Stephen Jaques (now King & Wood Mallesons) in Sydney, before completing an LLM and a PhD in Law at Gonville and Caius College, University of Cambridge.
 To read Alex’s full CV click here.